Chapter

 Daniel 2:23

-ESV To you, O God of my fathers, I give thanks and praise, for you have given me wisdom and might, and have now made known to me what we asked of you, for you have made known to us the king’s matter.”
+ESV To you, O God of my fathers, I give thanks and praise, for you have given me wisdom and might, and have now made known to me what we asked of you, for you have made known to us the king 's matter."

-NIV I thank and praise you, God of my ancestors: You have given me wisdom and power, you have made known to me what we asked of you, you have made known to us the dream of the king.'
+NIV I thank and praise you, God of my ancestors: You have given me wisdom and power, you have made known to me what we asked of you, you have made known to us the dream of the king."

 NASB To You, God of my fathers, I give thanks and praise, For You have given me wisdom and power; Even now You have made known to me what we requested of You, For You have made known to us the king’s matter.'

-CSB I offer thanks and praise to you, God of my ancestors, because you have given me wisdom and power.
-And now you have let me know what we asked of you, for you have let us know the king's mystery.
+CSB I offer thanks and praise to you, God of my fathers, because you have given me wisdom and power.
+And now you have let me know what we asked of you, for you have let us know the king’s mystery.

 NLT I thank and praise you, God of my ancestors, for you have given me wisdom and strength.
 You have told me what we asked of you and revealed to us what the king demanded.'